rickmacgillis/hackfastalgos/README.md

 All interview question puzzles use the namespace `\HackFastAlgos\Interview`.
 The following is a list of popular interview questions contained in this library.

+* **CompressString**

+	> Puzzle: Implement an algorithm to perform basic string compression using the counts of each character.
+    > If the compressed string is longer than the original string, return the original string.

+* **Permutations**

+	> Puzzle 1: Find all of the permutations for a given string.

+	> Puzzle 2: Check if one string is a permutation of another string.

+* **ReplaceChar**

+	> Puzzle: Replace a space with %20 in a given string.

 * **ResetVector**

 	> Puzzle: A vector of consecutive integers is rotated such that the numbers restart